Global Political Economy, Sustainable Development, Alternative Economies, Cooperatives, Social Entreprises, Corporate Governance

 M.A. in Global Studies, Albert Ludwig University of Freiburg and University of KwaZulu-Natal, Germany, South Africa and India.
 2007.

-- "How relevant is corporate governance and corporate social responsibility in emerging markets?"
+"How relevant are corporate governance and corporate social responsibility in emerging markets?"
 Sanjay Peters, Mariah Miller, Sophia Kusyk, (2011), Corporate Governance, Vol. 11 Iss: 4, pp. 429 – 445.

-- "Corporate Governance in China: Considerations for Spanish Investors" Mariah Miller, (2010), in López-Tarruella Martínez, Aurelio (ed.)
+"Corporate Governance in China” Mariah Miller, (2010), in López-Tarruella Martínez, Aurelio (ed.)
 Commerce in China – Business Opportunities, Legal Uncertainties.
 Tirant lo Blanch.

 Teaching Assistant (F'17): GLOBL 110 - Global Culture and Ethics